dward2/BME547/Assignments/BMICalculatorAssignment.md

 # Assignment: BMI Calculator
 In this assignment, you will be writing a program to calculate BMI (Body Mass Index) from inputted weight and height measurements.
 GitHub Classroom will be used for assignment repositories.
-Look for the announcement in Sakai with a link.
+Look for the announcement in Canvas with a link.

 ### Program Specifications